bblanchon/ArduinoStreamUtils/README.md

 When possible, prefer `ReadBufferingClient` to `ReadBufferingStream` because `Client` defines a `read()` method similar to `readBytes()`, except that this one is `virtual` on all platforms.

+If memory allocation fails, `ReadBufferingStream` behaves as if no buffer was used: it forwards all calls to the upstream `Stream`.

 ### Buffering write operations